 Business Interruption (loss of fee income)

-Legal Expenses, Business Travel and Personal Accident options
+Legal Expenses, Business Travel & Personal Accident Extra Cover

 We compare prices and home office and business cover from our panel of leading insurers